wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/g. Blockchain Synchronization/lesson.md

 This idea can be simplified with an instance in the fictional world.
 Let's imagine we have 5 nodes in our fictional blockchain.
 All 5 nodes have the same very node version 1.0, working identically.
-At one point of time, we, as blockchain creators and developers, decide to upgrade the blockchain (version 1.1) and add some features to it.
+One moment, we, as blockchain creators and developers, decide to upgrade the blockchain and add some features to it.
+We publish the update of 1.1 node version and require all the node owners to update their nodes.
 Out of all 5 nodes, only 3 node owners upgraded their nodes with the update.
 The other 2 nodes remained with the older node version.
 After this, the blockchain has split into two different chains:
-3 nodes switched to the forked blockchain, meanwhile 2 other nodes remained with the original one.
+3 nodes remained with the original blockchain, installing all necessary updates, meanwhile 2 other nodes switcheds to the fork.
 ![](./images/blockchainfork.png)

 Eventually, the 2 nodes that weren not updated, may stop working.
-This is the very reason why it is important timely update your node.
+This is the very reason why it is important to timely update your node.

 To avoid forks, be subscribed to the [Waves blockchain releases page](https://github.com/wavesplatform/Waves/releases/) and timely install updates.
 In the chapter below, [Node Upgrade](), we will run through all the steps of updating your node.